orangejuice/blog/data/activity/book-正常人-2020/record.en.md

   subtitle: "[Ireland] Sally Rooney / 2020 / Shanghai Translation Publishing House"
 ---

-Via tw Stop Cloud suggests that we've been too shy to talk about love in novels for a long time, 'Normal People' is the most touching romantic novel I have read in the last two years.
-In the novel, even though there is so much inequality, we can still feel love, because in all relationships, interactions between people will eventually affect ourselves, making us face ourselves.
+Via Twitter user Tingyun: We have been ashamed to talk about love in novels for a long time.
+'Normal People' is the most touching love story I have read in the past two years.
+What we see in the novel is that even amidst so much inequality, we can still feel love, because in all relationships, interpersonal interactions ultimately affect oneself, forming a process that confronts one's own self.